Sounders score four goals in second half to stun Minnesota 4-0 in season opener

 The Sounders had three shots on target in the opening half.
 Ruidiaz’s penalty kick in the 29th minute was saved by Minnesota keeper Dayne St. Clair and two other shots by the Sounders forward were saved.

 The reset at halftime worked for the Sounders.
-Joao Paulo put the club on the board with deep, dead-on shot in the 49th minute.
+Joao Paulo put the club on the board with a deep, dead-on shot in the 49th minute.
+He first collected the ball and before it dropped to the field, whacked it toward the net with such force that he spun full-circle.

 Ruidiaz and forward Will Bruin showed their chemistry later, connecting in the box for Ruidiaz’s first goal in the 70th minute.

 Ruidiaz, who was about three weeks late to training camp due to complications securing a U.S. green card, added another score in the 73rd minute off an assist from Cristian Roldan.

+“I kept my composure,” said Ruidiaz as translated from Spanish of his frustration in missing the penalty kick.
+“That helped.
+And I started to get into a rhythm.
+As games continue to progress and throughout the year, I’m going to keep improving and be effective.”

-Schmetzer substituted Fredy Montero into the match for Bruin in the 71st minute.
+Schmetzer substituted Montero into the match for Bruin in the 71st minute.
 Montero is a club original who spent the past two seasons with the Vancouver Whitecaps FC.
 He took a feed from Alex Roldan to score in the 86th minute, surpassing Clint Dempsey for all-time MLS regular-season goals for the Sounders.
 Montero was already the club’s all-time leader in scores across all competitions.

 Seattle played without forward Jordan Morris (knee) and midfielder Nico Lodeiro (injury).